 For anyone interested in company formation in Mexico or who is already doing business in this North American country, understanding and studiously adhering to local employment law will give you a greater guarantee of success while maintaining the good standing of your company in the eyes of authorities.

-Employment law in Mexico is overseen by the Secretariat of Labor and Social Welfare, and while many aspects of Mexican employment regulations are similar to those seen in other countries in Latin America, there are also some particularities that must be understood.
+Employment law in Mexico is overseen by the Secretariat of Labor and Social Welfare, and while many aspects of Mexican employment regulations are similar to those seen in other countries in Latin America, some particularities must be understood.

 A basic guide to employment law in Mexico is provided below, including sections on standard working hours, types of contracts commonly used by investors, information regarding terminations and severance, details of leave allowances, and guidance on salary-based contributions and deductions that the employer must oversee.

-If you would like to find out more about how we can assist you in doing business, including and implementing employment law in Mexico, contact us today.
+If you would like to find out more about how we can assist you in doing business, learning more about Mexico’s labor laws, and/or including and implementing employment law in Mexico, contact us today.

 Employment law in Mexico: statutory working hours